 Laboratoire d’hémostase, hospices civils de Lyon, groupement hospitalier Est, Lyon, France

-Congenital factor XIII (FXIII) deficiencies account for 6% of rare bleeding disorders in France.
-FXIII is a protein that plays two roles: 1) It increases clot strength at the very end of the coagulation cascade; 2) it maintains pregnancy.
-Some 80% of severe forms are revealed by abnormal bleeding when the umbilical cord separates during the neonatal period, and 30 % by spontaneous intracranial hemorrhage (ICH).
-FXIII deficiencies cannot be detected using the standard tests – prothrombin time and partial thromboplastin time – since FXIII involvement begins after initial clot formation.
-A FXIII functional activity assay is recommended for diagnosis, and a FXII antigen assay for the classification of FXIII deficiency.
-FXIII-A antigen assays display excellent correlation with functional measures as well as a very low detection threshold less than 4 %.
-Their automation therefore enables specific measurement of FXIII, which is indicated when tell-tale clinical signs are observed.
-In France, the treatment is based on the administration of plasma-derived FXIII concentrates (Fibrogammin®) whose half-life is 11 to 14 days.
-In cases of acute hemorrhage, in particular intracerebral hemorrhage, the initial dose should be between 20 and 40 IU/kg.
-Due to the high risk of ICH, the recommendation is to initiate prophylaxis replament therapy as soon as the diagnosis has been made.
-The recommended dose and dosing interval are at least 20-40 IU/kg once every 4 weeks.
+Congenital factor XIII (FXIII) deficiency accounts for 6% of rare bleeding disorders in France.
+FXIII is a protein with a two-fold role: 1) it increases clot strength at the very end of the coagulation cascade; and 2) contributes towards maintaining pregnancy.
+Around 80% of severe forms of this disorder are revealed by abnormal bleeding when the umbilical cord becomes detached during the neonatal period, and 30% by spontaneous intracranial haemorrhage (ICH).
+FXIII deficiency cannot be detected using standard tests - prothrombin time and partial thromboplastin time - since FXIII initially acts following initial clot formation.
+A FXIII functional activity assay is recommended for diagnosis, and a FXII antigen assay is recommended to classify the FXIII deficiency.
+FXIII-A antigen assays correlate accurately with functional measures and present a very low detection threshold (less than 4%).
+Their automation therefore makes it possible to specifically measure FXIII, which is indicated when tell-tale clinical signs are observed.
+In France, treatment is based on the administration of plasma-derived FXIII concentrates (Fibrogammin®), which have a half-life of between 11 and 14 days.
+In cases of acute haemorrhage, in particular intracerebral haemorrhage, the initial dose should be between 20 and 40 IU/kg.
+Due to the high risk of ICH, the recommendation is to initiate prophylaxis replacement therapy as soon as the diagnosis has been made.
+The recommended dose and dosing interval are at least 20-40 IU/kg once every four weeks.